Study Destination

 Fixed deadlines (July 15 for winter, Jan 15 for summer)

-Flexible deadlines; many offer rolling admissions or multiple intakes
+Rolling admissions or multiple intakes

 Intake Periods

-Mostly winter intake; limited summer intake options
+Mostly winter intake; limited summer intake

-Multiple intakes per year at many institutions
+Multiple intakes per year at most institutions

 Curriculum Focus